hm-lang/core/proposals/argument_specification.md

 of doing this (for future work), but here are some sufficiently simple ways of making a specification:

-1. Use a variable with the same identifier (ignoring trailing/leading underscores) as the one in the argument list.
+1. Use a variable with the same identifier (ignoring `New.` or `Old.` prefixes and trailing/leading underscores) as the one in the argument list.

 2. Use an `UpperCamelCase` cast, i.e. `Identifier(...)` where `Identifier` is the correct keyword identifier for the argument, and `...` is the